 - Uninsured Motorist Coverage – After reading this page, we hope no uninsured motorists exist in PA.
 Get this coverage to prevent yourself from having to pay for damages after an uninsured motorist causes an accident and can’t pay for it themselves.

-Do you think your spotless driving record warrants as high of a premium as someone’s with DUIs, speeding tickets, and multiple accidents?
+Do you think your clean driving record warrants as high of a premium as someone’s with DUIs, speeding tickets, and multiple accidents?
 Nope.
 Neither does the insurance industry.
 In order to give you a quote, they will need to determine your risk profile based on a number of factors.
 The less risky, the lower your premiums can be.
 The riskier, the higher you could be paying.
 Here’s what they’ll need to know:

 - Driving/claims record